NokMarkus/ytdownload/README.md

-To use the playlist option, make sure the playlist is a public one and that you give the link to it like this https://youtube.com/playlist?list=PL1fpsoNlzne9l0MKJgGIWLMEFp26SHoZK&si=lgQpgCqJa2MQhtLd
+to use the playlist option make sure the playlist is a public one and that you give the link to the actual playlist<br/>
+if it's correct it should look like this<br/>
+https://youtube.com/playlist?list=PL1fpsoNlzne9l0MKJgGIWLMEFp26SHoZK&si=lgQpgCqJa2MQhtLd

 https://support.google.com/youtube/answer/57793?hl=en&co=GENIE.Platform%3DDesktop